13 Fascinating Facts About Nina Simone

-Nina Simone, who would’ve celebrated her 86th birthday today, was known for using her musical platform to speak out.
+Nina Simone was known for using her musical platform to speak out.
 “I think women play a major part in opening the doors for better understanding around the world,” the “Strange Fruit” songstress once said.
 Though she chose to keep her personal life shrouded in secrecy, these facts grant VIP access into a life well-lived and the music that still lives on.

 There's a reason that much of the singer's music had gospel-like sounds.
 Simone—the daughter of a Methodist minister and a handyman—was raised in the church and started playing the piano by ear at age 3.
 She got her start in her hometown of Tryon, North Carolina, where she played gospel hymns and classical music at Old St. Luke’s CME, the church where her mother ministered.
 After Simone died on April 21, 2003, she was memorialized at the same sanctuary.

 Simone, who graduated valedictorian of her high school class, studied at the prestigious Julliard School of Music for a brief period of time before applying to Philadelphia’s Curtis Institute of Music.
 Unfortunately, Simone was denied admission.
 For years, she maintained that her race was the reason behind the rejection.
 But a Curtis faculty member, Vladimir Sokoloff, has gone on record to say that her skin color wasn’t a factor.
 “It had nothing to do with her…background,” he said in 1992.
 But Simone ended up getting the last laugh: Two days before her death, the school awarded her an honorary degree.

 Simone—who preferred to be called “doctor Nina Simone”—was also awarded two other honorary degrees, from the University of Massachusetts Amherst and Malcolm X College.

 At the age of 12, Simone refused to play at a church revival because her parents had to sit at the back of the hall.
 From then on, Simone used her art to take a stand.
 Many of her songs in the '60s, including “Mississippi Goddamn,” “Why (The King of Love Is Dead),” and “Young, Gifted and Black,” addressed the rampant racial injustices of that era.